Grand Master Chris Chan (陳成)

 It was one of Yip Man’s dreams to take engineering classes in Hong Kong and apply the principles of engineering and physics to Wing Chun.
 Grandmaster Chan has fulfilled this legacy by utilizing his engineering knowledge and experience to enhance his understanding and application of the Wing Chun system.
 To paraphrase one of Grandmaster Chan’s quotes, “Wing Chun is the highest and most sophisticated form of human engineering.”
 All his students also benefit from this deeper understanding, proving the quality of his teaching, as well as the quality of his students, is unmatched.

-Grandmaster Chan founded the U.S. Wing Chun Kung Fu Academy and is currently the President and Chief Instructor.
+Grandmaster Chan founded the U.S. Wing Chun Kung Fu Academy and is currently the Chief Executive Officer and Chief Instructor.

 Other honorary officers of the U.S. Wing Chun Kung Fu Academy include: